Ayesha-Quddus/RISCV_Branch_Target_Buffer/README.md

-# Branch Target Buffer (BTB) - SystemVerilog Implementation
+# RISC-V Branch Target Buffer (BTB) Implementation

 This repository contains the RTL design and verification environment for a **2-way set-associative Branch Target Buffer (BTB)** with an integrated **2-bit saturating branch predictor**, implemented in **SystemVerilog**.
 The BTB enables branch target and direction prediction in pipelined processors, enhancing control-flow efficiency.